flo-kichijoji/flo-kichijoji/README.md

-- 👋 Hi there, I’m @flo-kichijoji
+- 👋 Hi there, I’m Florent
-- 👀 I’m interested in coding then UI/UX
+- 👀 I’m fullstack developer
-- 🌱 I’m currently learning Dev

 <!---
 flo-kichijoji/flo-kichijoji is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.